 This welcome email is typically the quickest and easiest to assemble, and can work for almost any business.
 It’s the ideal option if you want to be up and running as soon as possible.

 The straightforward promo is as it sounds: focused on the incentive you offered in exchange for signing up.
-Did you advertise a 10% discount in an on-site popup or website form?
+Did you advertise a 10% discount in an email popup or website form?
 Begin with a thank you, then shift to the promised offer.

 What you want to do:

 - Show off your personality and what separates you from the pack.
-Your message can appear robo-generated and cold when your unique selling proposition is absent, and you risk being perceived as another generic store.
+Your message can appear robo-generated and cold when your unique selling proposition (USP) is absent, and you risk being perceived as another generic store.
 That spells doubt for some consumers.

 - If a discount was offered in the email signup, mention it in the subject line.
 The text can be something like, “Hey, we’ve got your 15% off right here.”
 It’s a nice reminder that you’re fulfilling expectations.

 - Provide product ideas.
 Highlight two to three best-sellers with beautiful imagery.
 A spotlight on products equals brand reinforcement.